-The Institute for Data Science supports interdisciplinary research and graduate studies in data science at Carleton University through research seminars and workshops, interdisciplinary research groups, joint-events with industry and a Collaborative Master’s program in Data Science.
+The Carleton University Institute for Data Science supports the growth of interdisciplinary research and graduate studies in data science by hosting research seminars and workshops, interdisciplinary research groups, joint events with industry and a Collaborative Master’s in Data Science.

 The Carleton University Institute for Data Science (CUIDS) was established as a cross-university initiative on April 1, 2015.
 Founded by Frank Dehne, Chancellor’s Professor in the School of Computer Science, CUIDS is administratively housed in the Faculty of Science.
 Dehne manages the Institute and receives support with event coordination, communications and administration of the graduate program from the School’s Graduate Administrator for Interdisciplinary Programs.

 The strategic plan and direction of CUIDS are shaped by its Board members, most of whom also serve as faculty members and professional services staff at Carleton.
 In addition, the Board receives input from an Industrial Advisory Committee, established in 2016, and several corporate members — a group that includes high-tech giants IBM and Shopify.

 Since it was established, CUIDS has rapidly expanded its membership.
 Though its roots are in Computer Science, the data science collective at Carleton now spans more than 10 departments and encompasses over 170 researchers — including faculty members, graduate students, postdoctoral students and research associates — who are working on projects involving big data.